What is Primitive Reflex Integration?

 The process is natural, non-invasive, and grounded in the understanding that movement is key to brain development and resilience—at every stage of life.

-• Sessions are tailored to the individual—whether it’s a young child, a teenager navigating school or social stress, or an adult seeking relief from long-standing patterns.
-After a brief conversation to understand needs and goals, I work with you (or your child) through gentle, relaxing movements—either lying down, seated, or in simple standing postures.
-The experience is calm and respectful, and often described as grounding or soothing.
+Sessions are tailored to the individual—whether it’s a young child with big emotions or trouble sitting still, a teenager navigating school or social stress, or an adult seeking relief from long-standing patterns.
+After a brief conversation to clarify needs and set a shared objective, I work with you (or your child) through gentle, engaging movements—either lying down or seated.
+The experience is calm and respectful, often described as grounding or soothing.